Last week, Britain’s Daily Mail reported that celebrity chef Martin Blunos created a very unique sandwich with a menu price of $184.61.

 Is this really necessary?

-After all, why would anyone pay $168.80 for a sandwich when you can run down the street right now and get a foot-long sub for five bucks?
+After all, why would anyone pay $184.61 for a sandwich when you can often run down the street and get a foot-long sub for as little as five bucks?

-And for those folks who prefer to make their own sandwiches, they can save even more.
-Even the most expensive sarnie in my most recent annual brown bag sandwich survey, the BLT, costs only $4.20 to make at home.
+Those who prefer to make their own sandwiches can save even more.
+Even the BLT — which is typically the most expensive sarnie in my annual brown bag sandwich surveys — costs an average of only $2.50 to make at home.

 Perhaps the biggest lesson here is to observe how the makers of this over-priced sandwich successfully hype their product; the Daily Mail bought into it hook, line and sinker.